Regular pairs of quadratic forms on odd-dimensional spaces in characteristic 2: Normal forms

 \subsection{Kronecker basis}

 In this section, we prove Theorem~\ref{thm:NormalForm} and discuss some of its consequences.
 At least in retrospect, the theorem follows quite easily using known techniques regarding pairs of bilinear forms going back to L. Kronecker.
+Throughout $E$ is a vector space of dimension $n=2m+1 \ge 3$ over a field of characteristic $2$.

-Given a pair of alternating bilinear forms $(b_0,b_1)$ on a vector space $V$, we say that a direct sum $V = V_1 \oplus V_2$ is \emph{orthogonal} if it is orthogonal with respect to both $b_1$ and $b_2$.
+Given a pair of alternating bilinear forms $(b_0,b_1)$ on $E$, we say that a direct sum $E = E_1 \oplus E_2$ is \emph{orthogonal} if it is orthogonal with respect to both $b_0$ and $b_1$.
 A pair of alternating bilinear forms is \emph{nonsingular} if the corresponding determinant polynomial is non-zero.
 For a positive integer $k$, a \emph{basic singular pair} is a pair of alternating bilinear forms $(b_0,b_1)$ such that there exists a basis $\calB = (w_0,\ldots,w_k,v_0,\ldots,v_{k-1})$ of the underlying vector space such that

 for all valid $i,j$.
 We call a basis $\calB$ as above a \emph{Kronecker basis}.

 \begin{thm} Let $(b_0,b_1)$ be a pair of alternating bilinear forms on a vector space $E$.
 Then $E$ can be written as an orthogonal direct sum of a nonsingular pair and a set of basic singular pairs. \end{thm}